rdiankov/openrave/docs/en/devel/documentation_system.rst

 `doxygen <http://www.stack.nl/~dimitri/doxygen/download.html#latestsrc>`_ version 1.7.1 or later is required.

-`breath <http://github.com/michaeljones/breathe>`_ is used for converting doxygen to python comments so that python users can be internal help for the C++ bindings.
+`breathe <http://github.com/michaeljones/breathe>`_ is used for converting doxygen to python comments so that python users can be internal help for the C++ bindings.
 The breathe sources are in **docs/breathe**.

 If using latex, install::

- dot2tex, texlive-base, texlive-latex-base, texlive-pictures, texlive-fonts-recommended
+  apt-get install  dot2tex, texlive-base, texlive-latex-base, texlive-pictures, texlive-fonts-recommended

 For japanese fonts install::

-  latex-cjk-japanese
+  apt-get install latex-cjk-japanese

 Getting Started
 ---------------